Financial close process: why it's broken and how to fix it

 Thankfully these tools let you export data to be directly imported into accounting tools.
 Some even integrate with tools like Xero so the export is done for you.

-Closing shouldn’t be the pits
+The financial closing process shouldn’t be the pits

 Too many finance teams have accepted their fate at the end of the month.
 Closing is always going to be a chore, and at least once it’s done, it’s done.
 Until next month.